-Example 1 is what I'm talking about; it's usually the first way you learn A Ionian.
+EXAMPLE 1 is what I'm talking about; it's usually the first way you learn A Ionian.
 Keeping within this scale shape is important as the technique relies on it.

-The whole point of the 2-1 technique is to pick two notes from one string, then one from the next string, two from the next, etc. Example 2 is a good example of getting started with this technique.
+The whole point of the 2-1 technique is to pick two notes from one string, then one from the next string, two from the next, etc. EXAMPLE 2 is a good example of getting started with this technique.
 It avoids the sometimes awkward fingerings that can arise from trying more complicated ones.

 Try running this shape front to back.
-Sometimes when you're faced with 4th intervals (like G# and C# in Ex.2) instead of barring your finger across the strings the way you would when sweeping, it's better to use one finger for each note (usually middle and ring or ring and pinky).
+Sometimes when you're faced with 4th intervals (like G# and C# in EXAMPLE 2) instead of barring your finger across the strings the way you would when sweeping, it's better to use one finger for each note (usually middle and ring or ring and pinky).

-Example 3 requires a bit more of a stretch and is a very clear A major 7 arpeggio.
+EXAMPLE 3 requires a bit more of a stretch and is a very clear A major 7 arpeggio.
 Despite the stretch, it's one of my favorite ways to play an A major 7, especially fast.

-Example 4 is a way to build a longer lick out of the same shapes, which brings me to the next issue.
+EXAMPLE 4 is a way to build a longer lick out of the same shapes, which brings me to the next issue.

 Unlike sweeping, this technique can be hard to play fast up and down repeatedly.
 That's one of the things I like about it.
 Once you've practiced sweeping a lot, it can be easy to zone out and just play up and down as fast as you can.
 No matter how much you practice this it lends itself less to repetition and more as a way to connect melodic ideas.

-Example 5 is a nice example of a simple melodic idea connected by this 2-1 technique.
+EXAMPLE 5 is a nice example of a simple melodic idea connected by this 2-1 technique.
 First we have the little melody in one octave, drop it to a lower octave, and then build all the way up two octaves higher.
 It ends up being a bit more of a surprising and harmonically rich connecting idea than just a E major sweep to the melodic idea.
 Also a quick tip, the slide from the F# to the G# is best with your pinky.